Graded Poisson algebras on bordism groups of garlands: Basic definitions and main results

-Note that if $\frak m$ is odd, then the identities of Theorem~\ref{main1} are the same as the identities of the loop homology Gerstenhaber algebra of Chas-Sullivan~\cite[Theorem 4.7]{ChasSullivan1}.
+Note that if $\frak m$ is odd, then the identities of Theorem~\ref{main1} are similar to the identities of the loop homology Gerstenhaber algebra of Chas-Sullivan~\cite[Theorem 4.7]{ChasSullivan1}.
 However our and Chas-Sullivan Lie brackets have different degrees.
-For $\frak N$ consisting of manifolds of the same odd-dimension $\frak n,$ our Lie bracket is of degree $2\frak n-\frak m,$ while Chas-Sullivan Lie bracket is of degree $1-\frak m$ (or of degree $1$ after the appropriate shift of the degrees).
-Our multiplication is of degree $0,$ while the Chas-Sullivan multiplication is of degree $-\frak m$ (or of degree $0$ after the appropriate shift of the degrees). \end{remark}
+Our Lie bracket is of degree $2\frak n-\frak m,$ while Chas-Sullivan Lie bracket is of degree $1-\frak m$ (or of degree $1$ after the appropriate shift of the degrees).
+Our product is of degree $0,$ while the Chas-Sullivan product is of degree $-\frak m$ (or of degree $0$ after the appropriate shift of the degrees).
+For these reasons we believe that there is no immediate relation between our and the Chas-Sullivan algebras.